Knee Replacement in Thailand Your guide to cost, top specialists & hospitals

 Weeks 6–12

 Strength and confidence improve steadily through continued rehabilitation.
-Most patients return to driving by week six and to work by eight to twelve weeks.
+Most patients return to driving by week six1, to desk or sedentary work by four to six weeks, and to physical or manual work by eight to twelve weeks.
 Swimming, cycling, and walking resume.
+Patients who had a partial (unicompartmental) replacement typically reach each of these milestones around two to three weeks sooner, because less bone is cut and the ligaments are preserved.
 Final follow-up confirms stable implant and cleared activity levels.

 When Can You Fly After Knee Replacement?